 Policy to be reviewed biennially

-Reviewed by Head January 2022
+Action Owner Date Completed

-Approved by Education Committee January 2022
+Reviewed Head January 2022 \checkmark

 To be published on

-School network •
+School network ~

-School website -
+School website ✓

 This policy applies equally to the Early Years Foundation Stage setting, KS1 and KS2 as taught at St Christopher's School.
 This policy is reviewed annually.